 How Do Air Purifiers Work?

-4 Perks of an Air Purifier
+4 Pluses of an Air Purifier

-1. Decreases Allergy and Asthma Triggers
+1. Lowers Allergy and Asthma Triggers

 - Volatile organic compounds, such as cleaners, air fresheners and personal care products

 2. Reduces Other Issues Related to Poor Indoor Air Quality

 Even if you or someone in your household doesn’t struggle with allergies or asthma, an air purifier can lower other issues related to bad indoor air quality.
 These include:

 - Scratchy throat, eyes, nose or skin

 It can be difficult to distinguish issues linked to indoor air quality, because they can be caused by lots of other illnesses.
 However, if you’re noticing that symptoms lessen after you leave your residence, your indoor air quality is possibly causing a problem.

 Odors that hang around, like cigarette smoke or cooking smells, can be tricky to get rid of.
 If you having issues with removing heavy smells in your residence, our professionals advise purchasing an air purifier with a charcoal or activated carbon filter.